mmAbdelhay/talabat-frontend/README.md

     1. Make sure that Git is installed.
     2. Open the terminal in an empty directory and type $ git clone https://github.com/mmAbdelhay/talabat-frontend.git
-    3. Once it’s done make sure you have Node and NPM installed
+    3. Once it’s done make sure you have Node and NPM installed note that you have to get a new google api key (geocode & maps for js & places) and place it in public/index.html in last script tag and in src/views/map/client-config.js inorder to have you map and autocomplete of your address work smoothly
     4. Open the directory that appeared and in the terminal type $ npm install
     5.	make sure your backend is on
     6. Open src/assets/config type your backend ip (if you want to run it to the backend installed on your localhost so it will be http://localhaost: and the port that your backend listening on)